nateware/fast-aes/README.md

 > cryptographic protocols at all.

 If you're concerned about security, you need take responsibility for verifying whether this gem meets your requirements.
+It probably does not.

-## Original Into
+## Original Intro

 This is a simple implementation of AES (the US government's Advanced Encryption Standard, aka "Rijndael"), written in C for speed.
 You can read more on the